 - Ocean temperatures need to be above 79 degrees Fahrenheit.

 - Hurricanes can only occur in areas that are at least five degrees latitude away from the equator.

 - Heat needs to be produced near the center of the hurricane due to the condensation of water vapor.
 This is called a saturated lapse rate.

 - Wind speed needs to drop with height.
 High winds that are strong can destroy storms.

 - High humidity is needed through multiple layers of the atmosphere.

 - If a thunderstorm encounters the conditions mentioned above, it will turn into a tropical storm or hurricane.

 Hurricanes often cause large waves called storm surges.
-These large waves crash into coastlines, destroying infrastructure like homes, offices, harbors and highways.
+These large waves crash into coastlines, destroying infrastructures like homes, offices, harbors and highways.
 Even the sturdiest structures have a tough time withstanding powerful waves in addition to high winds and flooding.

 Winds ranging from 74 to over 157 miles per hour accompany hurricanes.
-Not only can these winds cause damage by flipping over cars and ripping off siding from your home, they can carry debris long distances.
+Not only can these winds cause damage by flipping over cars and ripping off siding from your home, but they can also carry debris long distances.
 These flying missiles are a safety concern all on their own.
 That’s why it’s important to take shelter during hurricanes.

 Large amounts of rain in a short period of time is a recipe for flash flooding.
 This type of flooding is especially dangerous because you don’t have time to prepare.
 Long-term flooding is also common usually around rivers.